Mozart Pass

 (made possible by the Heidelberger Frühling Freundeskreis e.V.)

-The pass includes all Mozart String Quintett concerts and gives you a discount of up to 25% on the price of the single tickets.
+This event is the Mozart Pass for all three string quintet concerts.
+The pass gives you a discount of up to 25% on the price of a one-way ticket.

 Individual tickets are available here: